paulbrodersen/netgraph/README.md

 - 4.8.1 Fixed issue #44, that occurred if a single node was plotted with the Sugiyama layout (thanks @wilkeber).
 - 4.8.0 Refined community node layout.
 Communities are rotated w.r.t. each other to reduce the length of edges between them.
 - 4.7.1 Fixed issue #41, which occurred when computing the community layout for communities without within-community edges.
-- 4.7.0 Implemented a radial tree node layout
+- 4.7.0 Implemented a radial tree node layout.
-- 4.6.0 Support drawing of graph_tool.Graph objects
+- 4.6.0 Support drawing of graph_tool.Graph objects.
-- 4.5.0 Support custom mappings for mouse-over highlight events (issue #39)
+- 4.5.0 Support custom mappings for mouse-over highlight events (issue #39).
-- 4.4.1 Corrected imports for testing _arcdiagram.py
+- 4.4.1 Corrected imports for testing _arcdiagram.py.
 - 4.4.0 Added bipartite node layouts.
 - 4.3.0 Added the ArcDiagram class and interactive/editable variants.
 - 4.2.4 Plotting of graphs with a single node is now supported.
-- 4.2.3 Fixed a bug that occurred when using the community layout with at least one community containing a single node
+- 4.2.3 Fixed a bug that occurred when using the community layout with at least one community containing a single node.
-- 4.2.2 Fixed a bug that occurred every time an InteractiveGraph was initialised without tabular annotations
+- 4.2.2 Fixed a bug that occurred every time an InteractiveGraph was initialised without tabular annotations.
-- 4.2.1 Added online documentation
+- 4.2.1 Added online documentation.

 ## Help, I don't know how to do ...!